THE GEORGIA COAST: 47 AMAZING THINGS TO DO ON AND NEAR THE BARRIER ISLANDS

 LITTLE ST SIMONS ISLAND

 Little St. Simons Island is a private resort off the Georgia Coast, not accessible by car.
-From May – September young families are welcome with open arms…so May is when we visited, just on the cusp of Summer.
-Wonder is everywhere on Little St Simons Island.
-Including helping the naturalists put a baby oyster catcher that had been incubated at the hotel back in her nest, or watching the alligators swim next to the dock.
-We recommend every family visit Little St Simon’s Island private resort.
+From May – September young families are welcome with open arms…so May is when we visited, just on the cusp of summer.

 STACIA HENDRICKS (ON LSSI)